lwjglgamedev/zvk/bookcontents/chapter-09/chapter-09.md

 };
 ```

-The code is quite similar to previous version, the difference is that we now create one buffer per frame in flight and
+The code is quite similar to previous version, the difference is that we now create one buffer per frame in flight and associate them with
-associate them with is own descriptor set, which will be identified by the `DESC_ID_CAM` constant plus the position in
+is own descriptor set, which will be identified by the `DESC_ID_CAM` constant plus the position in the array of buffers.
+When rendering we
-the array of buffers.
-When rendering we will select which descriptor set to bind depending on the frame in flight we are in.
+will select which descriptor set to bind depending on the frame in flight we are in.

-We need also to modify the render class to use the view matrices and to render transparent objects in the last place.
+We need also to modify the render struct to use the view matrices and to render transparent objects in the last place.

 ```zig
 pub const RenderScn = struct {